 - You will travel overseas for your treatment and return to Bermuda.
 GCS subsequently obtains all bills from the overseas facility and provides them to the Health Insurance Department (HID) for processing and payment.

-What do I do if I am aboard and have an emergency?
+What do I do if I am abroad and have an emergency?

 In the event you are off island and require unexpected emergency care, call our Overseas Network provider Europ Assistance – Global Corporate Services (GCS) ITPA Division at any time of the day.
 They will manage all levels of your care, including pre-authorization, hospital admission, medical appointments, referrals and follow-up home appointments.
 They are available 24 hours per day, seven days a week.
 To contact them, call (441) 278-9870 or email on HID@tpa.ea-gcs.com.